VA Disability: Secondary Conditions

 A secondary service connected condition can increase your VA rating

 The VA system for rating disabilities is complicated and doesn't add up like conventional math.
-When a service connected disability leads to a secondary condition it can boost your VA rating.
+When a service connected disability leads to a secondary condition it can still boost your VA rating.
 A high enough rating can allow full benefits for veterans who are unable to work due to a service connected disability and a secondary service condition.

 Friedman Law Firm